nonchalamment/Wordle/README.md

 ## Attributions
 Thank you to Ollie Toms, Hayden Heffort, and Rebecca Jones at Rock Paper Shotgun for their [article](https://www.rockpapershotgun.com/wordle-past-answers) on their list of past Wordle solutions.
 The possible solutions for the puzzle are based on this data.

+Font used is Josefin Sans by Santiago Orozco, obtained from Google Fonts.

 ## Technologies Used
 HTML, CSS, JavaScript, Git